-The IRS has announced an increase to the affordability threshold to 9.83% of employee pay for 2021.
+New for 2022, the IRS has announced the affordability threshold to 9.61%, lower than the previous rate of 9.83% of employee pay for 2021.
 This is a slight increase from the 9.78% allowed for 2020.
 Employers looking to offer an Individual Coverage HRA (ICHRA) in 2021 will want to read on to see how this threshold may influence the allowance offered to employees during 2021.

 What does ICHRA affordability mean?

 As part of the Affordable Care Act (ACA), the employer mandate requires employers with 50+ full time equivalent (FTE) employees to provide health insurance to their employees.

 The affordability threshold is the highest percentage of household income an employee can be required to pay out of pocket for monthly health insurance premiums.

 What are the safe harbors to determine household income?

 Since employers cannot ask their employees outright what their annual household income is, the IRS has set forth three safe harbors employers can use to calculate affordability.

 - W2 Wages- as reported in Box 1 of W2